Mathematics of bookmaking: Settling winning bets

-In settling winning bets either decimal odds are used or one is added to the fractional odds: this is to include the stake in the return.
+In settling winning bets, either decimal odds are used, or one is added to the fractional odds.
+This is to include the stake in the return.
 The place part of each-way bets is calculated separately from the win part; the method is identical but the odds are reduced by whatever the place factor is for the particular event (see Accumulator below for detailed example).
-All bets are taken as 'win' bets unless 'each-way' is specifically stated.
-All show use of fractional odds: replace (fractional odds + 1) by decimal odds if decimal odds known.
+All bets are taken as "win" bets unless "each-way" is specifically stated.
+All show use of fractional odds: replace (fractional odds + 1) by decimal odds if decimal odds are known.
 Non-runners are treated as winners with fractional odds of zero (decimal odds of 1).
 Fractions of pence in total winnings are invariably rounded down by bookmakers to the nearest penny below.
 Calculations below for multiple-bet wagers result in totals being shown for the separate categories (e.g. doubles, trebles etc.), and therefore overall returns may not be exactly the same as the amount received from using the computer software available to bookmakers to calculate total winnings.